ais-open/azure-blueprint/README.md

 ### Azure subscription requirements

 This Azure Blueprint solution is designed to deploy to Azure Government regions.
 The solution does not currently support Azure commercial regions.
-Customers must have a paid Azure Government subscription or sponsored account to deploy this solution. **[need to confirm]**
+Customers must have a paid Azure Government subscription or sponsored account to deploy this solution.

-The Azure Active Directory administrator with global privileges is required to deploy this solution. **[need to confirm]**
+The Azure Active Directory administrator with global privileges is required to deploy this solution.

 **[Are there any other steps that need to occur within the subscription to be able to deploy?]**